 There are ideas in Science that catch on and are applied outside of their area.
 Martin Gardner, in his book, The Relativity Explosion, felt the need to write:

 If the reader wonders why the book contains no chapter on the philosophical consequences of relativity, it is because I am firmly persuaded that in the ordinary sense of the word "philosophical," relativity has no consequences...as far as the great traditional topics of philosophy are concerned--God, immortality free will, good and evil, and so on--relativity has absolutely nothing to say.
 The notion that relativity physics supports the avoidance of value judgments in anthropology, for example or a relativism with respect to morals, is absurd.
-Actually, relativity introduces a whole series of new "absolutes." (p. x) [emphasis mine]
+Actually, relativity introduces a whole series of new "absolutes." (p. x) [emphasis mine](Apparently Einstein's Theory of Relativity has nothing to say on the relativity of terrorists vs. freedom fighters.)

 Neither Darwin nor Science are responsible for the Nazis nor the Holocaust.
 However, when setting up the boundary between Religion and Science, maybe it wouldn't be such a bad idea if Science kept to it's side of the line as well.

-Technorati Tags: and and and .
+Technorati Tags: Darwin and Evolution and Religion and Science.

 1 comment: